 The first study (Gurol‐Urganci et al 2020) is an evaluation of the bundle itself, and it showed that “the OASI rate decreased from 3.3% before to 3.0% after care bundle implementation.”
 This is, as the authors acknowledge, a relatively small reduction which needs to be weighed against the potential disadvantages and costs of the package.
 Which is why I was just as interested in the second recent paper; an exploration of clinicians’ perspectives on the care bundle (Bidwell et al 2020.)

 As the authors of that paper note, “We do acknowledge that a researcher of different profile (eg, scientist) might have elicited a somewhat different pattern of responses” (Bidwell et al 2020).
 It’s also possible that, if the data had been analysed by people who weren’t involved in the implementation, there may have been a different focus.
 That’s because we all have pre-existing views on this kind of thing, and I’m happy to acknowledge that I have a perspective on this issue which differs from that of the authors of these papers.
-I have been looking at perineal care bundles in this year’s Gathering in the Knowledge online course, and have been struck by the many concerns that have been raised about perineal care bundles (which are in use in Australia and some other countries as well as the UK) by midwives, obstetricians, doulas and others involved in birth.
-Professors of obstetrics, gynaecology and midwifery have also raised concerns as well, and just last week another obstetrician commented on this topic.
+I looked at perineal care bundles in our 2020 Gathering in the Knowledge online course, and was struck by the many concerns that have been raised about perineal care bundles (which are in use in Australia and some other countries as well as the UK) by midwives, obstetricians, doulas and others involved in birth.
+Professors of obstetrics, gynaecology and midwifery have also raised concerns as well.
+One obstetrician wrote:.